eliasbuchwald/-reddit/API.md

 ### Thing ###

 An object, such as a Link, Comment, or Account.
+See [[thing]] for more details.

 ### Modhash ###

 A key which reddit requires for API functions modifying state to protect against XSRF attacks.
+A modhash will be returned on login and whenever a `Listing` thing is sent.
+See [[thing]] for more details.

 ### Fullname ###

-A base-36 id of the form `t[0-9]+_[a-z0-9]+` (e.g. [t3_6nw57](http://www.reddit.com/r/programming/comments/6nw57/)) that reddit associates with every Thing.
+A [base-36](http://en.wikipedia.org/wiki/Base_36) id of the form `t[0-9]+_[a-z0-9]+` (e.g. [t3_6nw57](http://www.reddit.com/r/programming/comments/6nw57/)) that reddit associates with every Thing.
 In the example, the type prefix `t3_` specifies that the fullname is for a Link, and the id `6nw57` specifies the Link's id36.
 The type IDs may vary among different reddit clones, but here are the possible values for reddit.com.

 | **id** | **name** |
 |:---|:---------|